 The relaxing properties of Ylang Ylang essential oil are well known.
-This floral essential oil is great for easing your anxiety and boosting your self-confidence.
+This floral essential oil is great for easing anxiety and boosting self-confidence.

-Ylang ylang also has potent aphrodisiac properties and is a great choice for your bath if you have plans to stir up the passion in the bedroom.
+Ylang ylang essential oil also has potent aphrodisiac properties and is a great choice for your bath if you have plans to stir up the passion in the bedroom.

 The exotic aroma of jasmine essential oil is both soothing and uplifting.
 It helps to soothe your stress and anxiety while lifting your spirits and boosting your mood.

 Jasmine essential oil is also super soothing for the skin.
-After your jasmine-bath, slather this jasmine body butter on your skin.
+After your jasmine bath, slather this Intense Hydrating Shea Body Butter with Marula Oil & Jasmine Extract on your skin.
 Your skin will get the nourishment it needs while you drift off gently to sleep.

 Geranium essential oil is calming and relaxing.
 When you’re feeling overwhelmed and stressed, the gentle floral aroma can help to you feel calmer by easing your anxiety and tension.